lipme/vue-msa-overview/README.md

 ]
 ~~~

 id:'_all' will apply the metadata on all the sequences.
 If style.color is not defined, the color is black.
-If style.opacity is not defined, the opacity is 0.3.
+If style[fill-opacity] is not defined, the opacity is 0.3.

 ### Display the different layers